gasto/KanjiMaestro/README.md

 •	Kanji learning made fun with visual clues and interactive environments
 •	Concepts that match kanjis through animations images or power-ups.
 Gameplay is directly related to kanji meaning.
 •	8-bit elements like talking is 8-bit babbling, and special effects may be as simple as fade into pixelated images.
+•	(Optional) procedurally generated exercises, this would allow NPCs to use markov chains to learn kanji meanings.
+Very ambitious, because it would use also NLP(Natural Language Processing.)

 License